lucapette/website/content/writing/my-programming-principles.md

 My favourite programming sessions always happen after I've throw away a first version of whatever I'm trying to solve.
 These sessions feel really fast and they are.
-Because I'm kind of typing out the solution that is now clear in my head.
+I'm kind of just typing out the solution at this point.

 ### Let the design emerge from the code